Gas Line Installation Costs in 2026

 Who Is Licensed to Install Gas Lines?

-Licensing requirements vary by state and municipality, but the three most common professionals who perform gas line work are:
+Licensing requirements vary by state and municipality, but the most common professionals who perform gas line work are:

 | Professional | Typical Scope | Notes |